UCL-Biosciences/Auto-Prot/docs/Workflow.md

 Here we discuss the workflow in more detail, describing the scripts, their roles and some important details.

 ## Data Processing
+### Filtering
+#### Filtering proteins with missing values
+We may want to remove proteins that have too many missing values.
+The number of missing values is determined by the `missingness_threshold` config field.

+#### Normalised Data
+The normalised dataset contains missing values.
+The PCA, MDS and heatmap functions don't accept missing data, so for these analyses we use only proteins with no missing values.
+The differential expression calculation accepts missing values so we use the whole normalised dataset.
+This will lead to different numbers of proteins in the respective analyses, which are shown in plot titles.
+This is expected behaviour and not a bug.

+#### PTM duplications
+In phosphoproteomic data, some software may output multiple rows for the same modified residue if it is observed in different peptide contexts (e.g. due to alternative cleavage sites).
+These rows often carry identical quantitative values because the same MS evidence underlies them.
+Since the biological information is redundant, one row is retained and the others are removed to avoid double-counting.

 ### Subsets
 You might wish to re-run the analysis on specific subsets of samples.
 For example, you might wish to select on samples from a given timepoint.
 You can choose whether to analyse any subsets by setting the config field `analyse_subsets` to `true`.
 You can define which subsets to analyse using the `subset_variable` (which variable to apply the subset too) and `subsets` fields. `subsets` needs a list of values to analyse e.g. ["1", "2"] if you want to analyse separately time points 1 and 2.
 By default, this will run the whole analysis for each subset.
 There is no default option to filter based on >1 variable.